Early Childhood DevelopmentBack

 The Mdumbi Preschool follows a daily learning schedule from 8:00-12:30 that includes:

 - Fine motor, spatial noticing, puzzles and language development

 - Reading and language arts (letter study, story study, name study)

 - Outdoor play (gross motor development and games)

 - Writing workshop

 - Arts, crafts, fantasy play, block building and other play

-All children receive a portion of e’Pap (a specially-formulated, nutritious porridge) in the mornings and lunch at the end of the day.
+All children receive a portion of porridge for breakfast and a nutritional, healthy lunch.
 Children also brush their teeth, wash their hands and learn to use a toilet.